nabilhassen/larasense/README.md

 7. Navigate to `/home` path in your browser to explore the collected content.

 > [!NOTE]
-> If you encounter any issues while installing or running Larasense locally, please open an issue, we'll be happy to take a look and help resolve it.
+> If you run into any issues installing or running Larasense locally, feel free to open an issue or submit a pull request.

 ## Testing